 - Healthcare workers, including health professional students, should consult their practice locations regarding travel related testing and quarantine requirements which may differ from those of the university.

-Travel Restrictions and Quarantine Requirements for International Faculty, Staff and Students
+United States Travel Restrictions and Quarantine Requirements for International Travelers

 Faculty, staff, and students who are foreign nationals traveling from the European Schengen area, the United Kingdom, the Republic of Ireland, Brazil, China and Iran are prohibited from traveling to the United States, subject to certain exceptions.
 This includes travelers transiting through one of these countries.
 Please consult the Centers for Disease Control and the State Department for additional information and exceptions.